NFL Top 100

 The NFL Top 100 is an annual television series counting down the top one hundred players in the National Football League (NFL), as chosen by fellow NFL players.
 The rankings are based on an off-season poll organized by the NFL, where players vote on their peers based on their performance for the recent NFL season.
 Only players that are not retired in the next season are eligible for consideration.

-In the 12-year history of the countdown, only Tom Brady has been voted No. 1 multiple times (2011, 2017, 2018, and 2022) and voted No. 1 in back-to-back years (2017, 2018).
+In 2010, NFL Network aired The Top 100: NFL's Greatest Players, an all-time top 100 list, with wide receiver Jerry Rice being voted as the number-one player.
+The following year, the network debuted their annual NFL Top 100, with quarterback Tom Brady being voted at the top.
+Brady holds the record for most number-one selections, with four (2011, 2017, 2018, and 2022).
+Fellow quarterback Patrick Mahomes is the only other player to have been voted number-one multiple times (2021, 2023).
+Non-quarterbacks to be voted number-one include running back Adrian Peterson (2013), defensive end J. J. Watt (2015), defensive tackle Aaron Donald (2019), wide receiver Tyreek Hill (2024), and running back Saquon Barkley (2025).

 Series overview

 History

-The first season of the series was released prior to the 2011 NFL season.
-NFL Network released ten episodes, each revealing ten players on the list during the 2011 offseason.
+Produced by NFL Films, the series' first season was released during the 2011 NFL offseason.
+The series was aired on NFL Network, which released ten episodes, each revealing ten players.
 The first episode, revealing the players ranked #100 through #91 was aired on April 30, 2011.
-The list's top 10 players were revealed when the tenth episode of the 2011 list was aired on July 3, 2011.
-The list, and series, began with the #100 ranked player, Washington Redskins quarterback, Donovan McNabb and ended when New England Patriots quarterback and 2010 NFL MVP Tom Brady was selected as the number one ranked player.
+The list and series began with the #100 ranked player, Washington Redskins quarterback Donovan McNabb, and ended when New England Patriots quarterback and 2010 NFL MVP Tom Brady was selected as the number one ranked player.